 How Can An Eating Disorder Be Treated?

-Some common treatment methods for eating disorders are:
+Some treatment methods for eating disorders are:

 This is effective for all eating disorders.
-It helps identify underlying issues which helps understand the causes of the disorder.
+It helps identify underlying issues, which helps understand the causes of the disorder.
 Moreover, it helps establish healthy eating patterns and coping mechanisms.

-It is also used to deal with psychological side effects of eating disorders, such as depression, anxiety, and low self-esteem.
+It is also used to deal with the psychological side effects of eating disorders, such as depression, anxiety, and low self-esteem.
 Commonly used therapeutic interventions include CBT, behavioral therapy, and family therapy.

 Medication can be used for treating the side effects of eating disorders.
 For instance, anti-depressants can be prescribed to fight off depression and increase serotonin levels.